Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lesson2.md

 forge init --force
 ```

-- Foundry will populate the project with the Counter files, the script, the main contract and the test.
+- Foundry will populate the project with the `Counter` files, the script, the `main` contract and the `test`.
 Before deleting it, let's look a bit through these.